toanpn/ai-agent-platform/docs/tech_specs/frontend.md

     -   JWT-based authentication flow.
     -   Token stored securely in `localStorage` via a `StorageService`.
     -   `AuthGuard` will protect all feature routes (e.g., `/chat`, `/agents`).
--   **Responsive Design:** Tailwind CSS's responsive breakpoint utilities (`sm:`, `md:`, `lg:`) will be used to ensure the layout adapts correctly to different screen sizes, matching the experience of the `chatbot-ui-ng` implementation.
+-   **Responsive Design:** Angular Flex Layout and Angular Material's responsive utilities will be used to ensure the layout adapts correctly to different screen sizes across desktop and mobile devices.
 -   **Integration of Technologies:**
-    -   **Angular:** Standalone components will be used for better encapsulation.
+    -   **Angular:** Standalone components will be used for better encapsulation and modern Angular patterns.
-    -   **Hashbrown/Angular Material:** Components will be imported into a `SharedModule` and reused throughout the application.
+    -   **Hashbrown/Angular Material:** HashbrownAI components serve as the primary UI library, with Angular Material providing additional complex components like dialogs and tables.
-    -   **Tailwind CSS:** Integrated into the build process via PostCSS as is standard for Angular projects.
+    -   **SCSS:** Used for component-specific styling with Angular Material's theming system for consistent design patterns.
-    -   **SCSS:** Will be used for component-specific styles that are more complex than utility classes can handle, scoped to each component.
+    -   **TypeScript:** Strict mode enabled for enhanced type safety and code quality.

 This specification provides a comprehensive blueprint for the development team.
 It aligns with the business requirements for a simplified, backend-driven application while leveraging a modern and scalable Angular architecture.